Resources for the Homeless

 Scott-Carver Project Community Connect on Nov.
 19

-The 2014 Scott-Carver Project Community Connect will be from 9 a.m. to 4:30 p.m. on Wednesday, Nov.
-19, at the Canterbury Park Expo Center, 1100 Canterbury Road, Shakopee, MN 55379.
-This PCC event supports the Scott-Carver "Plan to End Homelessness" by providing direct services to those in need and raising community awareness and involvement in homelessness and poverty issues.
-All residents in Scott County and Carver County who are "living on little" are invited to this event.
-Information on the event and the transportation schedule are also available in Spanish.
+The 2015 Scott-Carver Project Community Connect will be from 9 a.m. to 4:30 p.m. on Wednesday, Sept.
+16, at the Canterbury Park Expo Center, 1100 Canterbury Road, Shakopee, MN 55379.
+This event supports the Scott-Carver "Plan to End Homelessness" by providing direct services to those in need and raising community awareness and involvement in homelessness and poverty issues.
+All residents in Scott County and Carver County who are "living on little" are invited to this year's Project Community Connect (PCC) event.

 Housing Information for County Residents